veracity/veracity-documentation/sections/dataworkbench/dataworkbench.md

 To see available connectors and connections in your workspace, go to the **Connections** tab.

-For details on setting up a connection, go [here](connectors.md).
-Once you have set up a connection, the Data Catalogue will show the predefined data sets queried from the corresponding source system.
+Once you have a connection set up, the Data Catalogue will show the predefined data sets queried from the corresponding source system.

 ## Data sets
 To see data sets available in your workspace, go to the **Data Catalogue** tab.